Vivien Casagrande

 Vivien Alice Casagrande (June 7, 1942 – January 21, 2017) was a professor in the Department of Cell and Developmental Biology at the Vanderbilt University Medical Center.

 Life

 Casagrande was born in Belmont, Massachusetts to Erna and Arthur Casagrande in 1942.
-She received her B.S. in psychology from University of Colorado in 1964 and then obtained her PhD from Duke University in 1973 in physiological psychology under the direction of Irving T. Diamond.
+She received her B.S. in psychology from University of Colorado Boulder in 1964 and then obtained her PhD from Duke University in 1973 in physiological psychology under the direction of Irving T. Diamond.

 Career

 Casagrande did her postdoctoral study at the University of Wisconsin–Madison prior to becoming an assistant professor at Vanderbilt University School of Medicine in 1975.
 In 1982, Prof. Casagrande became an investigator into the vernal keratoconjunctivitis and held leading positions at VKC.
 In 1986, Dr. Casagrande became full professor and investigator at the Vanderbilt Brain Institute and at the Vanderbilt Kennedy Center.
 As an investigator, she had worked as an associate director under guidance from Elisabeth Dykens and interim director, Steve Warren, at the Biomedical Research from 1988 to 1991.
 From 1989 to 1991 she was also a director of the Neuroscience Core and the Neuroscience Research Cluster, which she left in 1992.

 From 1997 to 2001, Professor Casagrande had served on the Communications and Chapters Committee of the Society for Neuroscience.
 In 2006, she served as a chairperson for the National Eye Institute's CDA Review Panel and was on Andrew G. White's thesis committee at the University of Sydney.